yww/PTC/README.md

 A test contain a JMeter case and related configuration.
 Open a test:
 - Test execution history will be listed
 - Test can be updated by changing the case and/or the configuration
-- Test can be re-executed directly by click tht 'start' button
+- Test can be re-executed directly by click the 'Play' button
 - Test can be deleted, and all its execution history will be deleted together
 3. **Activity**
-To log some major event like test creation and update
+To log some major events like test creation and update
-- You can check activity on homepage- dashboard
+- You can check activity on homepage-> dashboard
 - If a test gets deleted, all its related activities will be deleted too

 ## Permission Control